AdrijaK/PorseGroup_wetLab_R/snakePipes for dummies.md

 snakePipes info
 ```

-open the `defaults.yaml` with any test editor.
+open the `defaults.yaml` with any text editor.
 change `tmpDir: /data/extended/` to `tmpDir: /localhome/inst/usr123/analysis/snakepipes_tmp/` or whatever your chosen tmpDir is.

 Tada!